refinery-labs/refinery/customer-docs/refinery/docs/transitions/index.md

 You can use this information to react differently depending on the specific details of the exception.

 !!! note
-	An `exception` transition will result in the Lambda execution not being marked as failed in the debugging view.
+	An `exception` transition will result in the `Code Block` execution not being marked as failed in the debugging view.

 ## `fan-out`

 The `fan-out` transition takes a return value of a list of items and invokes the connected block with each item in the list as a single input.
-For example, if a Lambda block returned an array of `[1, 2, 3, 4, 5]` the next Lambda linked with the `fan-out` transition would be called five times with the inputs of `1`, `2`, `3`, `4`, and `5` respectively.
+For example, if a `Code Block` returned an array of `[1, 2, 3, 4, 5]` the next `Code Block` linked with the `fan-out` transition would be called five times with the inputs of `1`, `2`, `3`, `4`, and `5` respectively.
 This allows for performing quick and simple concurrent processing of data.

 !!! warning
 	The `fan-out` transition is a powerful construct.
-It allows for developers to easily perform a large number of Lambda invocations without much effort.
-If not used carefully it can result in an excessive usage of Lambdas, causing a higher-than-expected AWS bill.
+It allows for developers to easily perform a large number of `Code Block` invocations without much effort.
+If not used carefully it can result in an excessive usage of `Code Blocks`, causing a higher-than-expected AWS bill.
 It should also be noted that you still have to obey your AWS account's [Lambda concurrency limits](https://docs.aws.amazon.com/lambda/latest/dg/concurrent-executions.html#per-function-concurrency), which may result in [throttling](https://docs.aws.amazon.com/lambda/latest/dg/concurrent-executions.html#throttling-behavior).

 ## `fan-in`

 The `fan-in` transition is the sister-transition of the `fan-out` transition.
-Using `fan-in` you can take the output of all of the concurrently invoked Lambdas and pass the return values as an array to a single Lambda.
+Using `fan-in` you can take the output of all of the concurrently invoked `Code Blocks` and pass the return values as an array to a single `Code Block`.
 For example, if a `fan-out` transition executes three `Code Blocks` concurrently and they return `1`, `2`, and `3` the input to the `Code Block` connected by the `fan-in` transition will be `[2, 1, 3]`.

 !!! warning
 	If any uncaught exceptions occur during a `fan-out` chain the `fan-in` transition will fail to execute.
 It's important to ensure that all exceptions are caught to prevent breaking a down-stream `fan-in` transition.